 Course objectives are related to competencies for teachers adopted by the New Mexico State Board of Education.
-As a result of this course, students should be able to:

 Culture

 The bilingual teacher:

 - Develops awareness in the learner of the value of cultural diversity. - Prepares and assists students to interact successfully in cross cultural settings. - Recognizes and accepts different patterns of child development within and between cultures in order to formulate realistic instructional strategies. - Recognizes the similarities and differences between mainstream American and other cultures and the potential conflicts and opportunities they may create for students. - Demonstrates knowledge of the effects of culture and socio-economic variables in learning styles.